 To request an image of History Colorado's museums, sites and preservation programs, please email the PR Office or access our online media kit on Dropbox(free to sign up).

-DENVER (July 14, 2016)—Twenty-three Colorado families who have owned and operated their farm or ranch for 100 years or more will be honored at the 30th Centennial Farms awards ceremony held on August 26 at Colorado's State Fair.
+DENVER (August 3, 2017) — Thirty-eight Colorado families who have owned their farm or ranch for 100 years or more will be honored at the 31st annual Centennial Farms ceremony held on Friday, August 25 at the Colorado State Fair.